Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.

-- He's knocked down 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- The Warriors average the fourth-most possessions per game with 104.8.
-His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.
+- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

 - The Lakers concede 116.6 points per contest, 20th-ranked in the league.

-- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.
+- On the boards, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the league.

 Stephen Curry vs. the Lakers